 There are several types of airbags that you can get on a new car, such as knee airbags, side airbags and curtain airbags.
 However, these safety features are not yet required by U.S. law.
-So before you purchase a car, either new or used, make sure that it comes with functioning airbags.
-Also, when choosing between a new or used car, keep...View full answer
+So before you purchase a car, either new or used, make sure that it comes with...View full answer

 According to some studies, airbags work in 99% of the cases.
 They are designed to inflate when a car hits any object head-on and at speeds of more than 12mph.
 Airbags rarely inflate accidentally, or when you hit a bump, a porthole or if you stop suddenly.
-The National Highway Traffic Safety Administration reported that 284 airbag related deaths...View full answer
+The National Highway Traffic...View full answer

 Airbags are meant to assist the seat belt in protecting the occupants of a vehicle, but there is no direct connection between them, as they operate independently.
 When a collision occurs, the car stops very quickly.
 If you are not wearing a safety belt, you will continue to move forward at the vehicle's original speed until the car's...View full answer